-Goodman Acker can help you determine whether you should file a first or third party insurance claim and what the differences are between the two so that you get the compensation you deserve.
-In order to get started, it’s essential to have a better understanding of first versus third party insurance claims.
+Goodman Acker will help you determine whether you should file a first or third-party insurance claim to get just compensation for your Michigan car accident.
+In order to get started, it’s essential to have a better understanding of first versus third-party insurance claims.

 A first-party claim is an insurance claim between the first party (the policyholder) and the second party (the insurance company).
 These claims are contractual and are contingent on the insurance policy’s specific language or contract.
 Basically, you’re asking your insurance company to pay you for losses that occurred under the cover of their contract.
 Claims can be filed for the following: